codetracker-learning/team-planning/README.md

 - Screenshots of your project
 - List of contributors and links to their GH profiles
 - Link to Loom video walkthrough of your app (no more than 1 minute long!
 Make it great)

+**NOTE**: You will need to remove the instructions in the readme to make these team updates.

 ## Contributors
 [Dr. Teresa Vasquez](https://github.com/drteresavasquez)